LittlePandaPreschool/website/memory-bank/progress.md

 ## Recent Updates
 *   **Careers Page:** The careers page has been updated with salary information and a new `JobCard.svelte` component.
+*   **Form Submission:** The admissions form now uses a client-side JavaScript function to handle form submissions.
+This function formats the "Desired Start Date" into a full sentence and creates a professional email template with a custom subject line and HTML body.